xStarbound/xStarbound/README.md

 - Multiple font support (switch fonts inline with `^font=name;`, `.ttf` assets are auto-detected).
 Added by Kae, fixed by FezzedOne.
 Additionally, escape codes and custom fonts wrap and propagate across wrapped lines properly in the chat box (FezzedOne).
 - Lighting is partially asynchronous (Kae).
 - Various changes to the storage of directives and images in memory to greatly reduce their impact on FPS (Kae).
-  - Works well when extremely long directives are used for "vanilla multiplayer-compatible" creations, like [generated](https://silverfeelin.github.io/Starbound-NgOutfitGenerator/) [clothing](https://github.com/FezzedOne/FezzedOne-Drawable-Generator).
+  - Works well when extremely long directives are used for «vanilla multiplayer-compatible» creations, like [generated](https://silverfeelin.github.io/Starbound-NgOutfitGenerator/) [clothing](https://github.com/FezzedOne/FezzedOne-Drawable-Generator).
 - Client-side tile placement prediction (rewrite by Kae from StarExtensions).
   - You can also resize the placement area of tiles on the fly.
 - Client- and server-side support for placing foreground tiles with a custom collision type (rewrite by Kae from StarExtensions; requires xServer or xClient on the host) and, via `world.placeMaterial()`, placing tiles not connected to existing ones (FezzedOne; requires xServer or xClient on the host).
 Compatible with the overground placement feature of StarExtensions and OpenStarbound clients. [xWEdit](https://github.com/FezzedOne/xWEdit), a fork of WEdit with support for these features, is available; xWEdit requires xClient for full client-side functionality, but partially works with OpenStarbound clients (not StarExtensions!).